 - An FSA ID to sign electronically.

 If you are a dependent student, you will have to get this information from your parents.
-A dependent student is someone who has to be able to answer no to all these questions.

 If you determine that you are a dependent student, you will need to seek out your parents’ help with the information above.